-In the present study, the validity of the instrument domains of professional behavior in and educational managerial performance was confirmed.
+In the present study, the validity of the instrument domains professional behavior educational managerial performance was confirmed.
 The use of a valid instrument for monitoring and evaluating senior leaders in educational systems is recommended.
 The results showed that senior academic leaders' adherence to professional principles was at a desirable level.
 Furthermore, their scores in educational managerial performance were also at a desirable level.
-However, planning to develop an educational management approach aligned with social accountability among senior academic leaders is recommended to further enhance the effectiveness of the educational system.
+However, planning to develop an educational management approach aligned with accountability among senior academic leaders is recommended to further enhance the effectiveness of the educational system.